 - Name your key descriptively, so you know what application uses that key.

-Disable an API Key
+Disable an API key

 - Find the API key you want to disable, and toggle the slider in the Status column for that API key.

-- In the Are you sure? pop-up modal, click Disable.
+- In the pop-up modal, click Disable.

-API keys grant full access to your MailChimp account and should be protected the same way you would protect your password.
+API keys grant full access to your Mailchimp account and should be protected the same way you would protect your password.
 In particular, there are a few common scenarios to keep in mind when working with API keys.

 - Give each integration its own API key, and assign labels to each key so you know which key goes with which application.
 If a specific API key is compromised, you can disable that key without disabling access to all of your other integrations.